In Russia, unmanned buses will replace missing drivers

 The shortage of bus drivers in Russia can be overcome by switching to unmanned public transport.

-There is already experience in operating unmanned taxis, and buses are next in line.<br>
+There is already experience in operating unmanned taxis, and buses are next in line.

-In just ten to fifteen years, about a third of Russian buses will become unmanned, according to the vice president of the "National Automobile Union" Yan Haitseer.
+In ten to fifteen years, about a third of Russian buses will become unmanned, according to Yan Khaitseer, Vice President of the "National Automobile Union."

 He noted that Russia is already in a leading position in the development of unmanned vehicles.
-The domestic automotive industry already produces unmanned trucks, there are examples of unmanned taxis and unmanned agricultural machinery.
+The domestic automotive industry is already producing unmanned trucks, there are examples of unmanned taxis and unmanned agricultural machinery.

-The transition to unmanned buses will remove the personnel issue.
+The transition to unmanned buses will remove the staffing issue.
 Currently, various regions are short of 30% to 50% of drivers.

-And, according to Haitseer, the number of drivers will only decrease.
+And, according to Khaitseer, the number of drivers will only decrease.
 The problem lies in demographics, low wages and working conditions.